opendata-for-all/odata-generator/README.md

-OData-generator is an Eclipse plugin to generate  OData services from ER models.
+OData-generator is an Eclipse plugin to generate  OData services from UML models.
-From an initial ER model, the tool generates an OData service for a MySQL database conforming to the model definition, including the transformation of OData requests to SQL queries.
+From an initial UML model, the tool generates an OData service for a MySQL database conforming to the model definition, including the transformation of OData requests to SQL queries.
 The tool relies on an OData pivot metamodel, which is used to represent and generate OData services.

 ## Features
-The plugin provides a contextual menu to obtain a OData model from an ER model.
+The plugin provides a contextual menu to obtain a OData model from a UML model.
 Given the obtained OData model instance, the plugin includes a menu to generate:
 - The metadata document conforming to the OData specification.
 - The DDL of the database.